mnberthe/aws-solutions-architect-associate-notes/README.md

      - Combine the results of multiple Health Checks into one (AND, OR, NOT)
      - Specify how many of the health checks need to pass to make the parent pass
      - Usage: perform maintenance to your website without causing all health checks to fail
-    - Monitor CloudWatch Alarms (to perform health check on private resources)
+    - Monitor CloudWatch Alarms (to perform health check on private resources(Private Hosted Zone ))
       - Route 53 health checkers are outside the VPC.
 They can’t access private endpoints (private VPC or on-premises resources).
       - Create a CloudWatch Metric and associate a CloudWatch Alarm to it, then create a Health Check that checks the Cloud watch alarm.

 # Decoupling applications